AdobeDocs/experience-manager-65.en/help/commerce/cif-classic/developing/sap-commerce-cloud.md

     * When logging in to AEM, if the system recognizes the user:

-        * attempt to log in to hybris with supplied username/pwd
+        * attempt to log in to hybris with the supplied username/pwd
-        * if successful, create the new user in AEM with the same password (AEM-specific salt will result in AEM-specific hash)
+        * if successful, create the user in AEM with the same password (AEM-specific salt results in AEM-specific hash)

     * The above algorithm is implemented in a Sling `AuthenticationInfoPostProcessor`